observablehq/runtime/README.md

 <a href="#variable_delete" name="variable_delete">#</a> <i>variable</i>.<b>delete</b>()

 Deletes this variable’s current definition and name, if any.
-Any other variables in this module that reference this variable as an input will now throw a ReferenceError.
+Any variable in this module that references this variable as an input will subsequently throw a ReferenceError.
 If exactly one other variable defined this variable’s previous name, such that that variable throws a ReferenceError due to its duplicate definition, that variable’s original definition is restored.

 <a href="#variable_import" name="variable_import">#</a> <i>variable</i>.<b>import</b>(<i>module</i>, <i>imports</i>)